mataktelis11/multi-agent-city/README.md

 ## Disclaimer

-This project was made for a university project in a relatively short period of time, so please don't take it too seriously.
-The code is obviously not optimized and ok I'm sure you will find errors.
+- This project was made for a university project in a relatively short period of time, so please don't take it too seriously.
+The code is obviously not optimized and I'm sure you will find errors.

-Any external sources used are directly referenced in the code with URLs.
+- Any external sources used are directly referenced in the code with URLs.
 Huge shout out to all those people on the internet who provided these code snippets.

-Feel free to use this code if you want.
+- Feel free to use this code if you want.